Karim32110/DC-DC-Buck-Converter/README.md

 ![Startup Response](Results/startup_response.png)

-The startup waveform shows the transient response of the converter before the output settles to its steady-state value.
+The startup waveform shows the transient behavior of the converter before the output settles to its steady-state value.

 ## Power and Efficiency